 The Conference will have a link on the navigation bar of the SGCI website, and can have as many sub-pages as needed.
-This area of the site should include a logo, and abstract and/or statement on the conference theme, a mission statement (if needed), an outline of conference activities and speakers, SGCI Awards information, portfolio exchange guidelines, information on the open portfolio, hotel arrangements, airline discount information, airport shuttle and taxi info, driving and parking information, an area map, information on meals banquet and special events, a listing of the time and place of the SGCI Executive Board Meeting (Wednesday and Sunday morning).
+This area of the site should include a logo, and abstract and/or statement on the conference theme, a mission statement, an outline of conference activities and speakers, SGCI Awards information, portfolio exchange guidelines, information on the open portfolio, hotel arrangements, airline discount information, airport shuttle and taxi info, driving and parking information, an area map, information on meals banquet and special events, a listing of the time and place of the SGCI Executive Board Meeting.
 The more useful information the website includes the less the host will have to respond to prior to the conference.
-It is important to publish the majority of the conference website by October at the latest.
-People should have the conference information before the winter holidays.
+It is important to publish the majority of the conference website roughly six months in advance.
+This includes publicizing exhibitions, keynotes, vendor fair and open portfolio, and accepted demonstrations, portfolios, panels, and pop-ups.
+People should have the basic conference calendar information before the end of spring semester.